Attachment theory and how it can help you understand yourself better and heal your relationships

 Cognitive-behavioural Therapy (CBT)

-CBT isa directive model, concerned with the way people’s beliefs about themselves shape how they interpret experiences.
+CBT is a directive model, concerned with the way people’s beliefs about themselves shape how they interpret experiences.
 The objective is to change self-defeating or irrational beliefs and behaviours by altering negative ways of thinking.

 Clients learn to monitor their emotional upsets and what triggers them, to identify self-defeating thoughts, to see the connections between their beliefs, feelings and behaviour, to look at the evidence for and against these thoughts and beliefs, and to think in a way that is more realistic and less negative.